carrier-io/jvm-profiler/README.md

 - metricInterval: how frequent to collect and report the metrics, in milliseconds.

 - durationProfiling: configure to profile specific class and method, e.g. com.uber.profiling.examples.HelloWorldApplication.publicSleepMethod.
 It also support wildcard (*) for method name, e.g. com.uber.profiling.examples.HelloWorldApplication.*.
+Do not provide “com.*” package as the profiler has a “com.uber” package it will try to profile itself and will throw an error.

 - argumentProfiling: configure to profile specific method argument, e.g. com.uber.profiling.examples.HelloWorldApplication.publicSleepMethod.1 (".1" means getting value for the first argument and sending out in the reporter).